From code to deploy in 30 minutes 🚀

 Automatic deployment

-The IDP cluster can update to the latest version of the images built, optionally limiting to tags matching certain SemVer og Regex patterns.
+But, the IDP cluster can update to the latest version of the images built, optionally limiting to tags matching certain SemVer or Regex patterns.

 This feature is enabled in application.yaml with a set of annotations.
 Enabling this feature will limit the need to modify the deploy repository, as you only need to modify it in case of entirely new deployments or when tweaking the configuration.
 You can read more about auto updating images here.